 Any mom who has ever had to deal with these aspects of daily life can certainly say its less than fun.
-But the challenge of the homeschool parent is that we are a one-stop shop.
-Teacher, principle, disciplinarian, cook, custodian, nurse and of course parent all rolled into one.
+But the challenge of the homeschool parent is that we are a one-stop-shop.
+Teacher, principal, disciplinarian, cook, custodian, nurse and of course parent all rolled into one.

 Meditation isn’t some magic pill, don’t get me wrong.
 However what I have noticed it changes how my kids react to everything.

-- They don’t make big things out of little things nearly as often
+- The kids don’t make big things out of little things nearly as often

 - They fight less